5 ways to get your taxes done for

 Open February 1 to April 15 (unless otherwise noted)

+IRS certified tax volunteers are ready to help throughout Spokane County.
 Did you work in 2015?
-Make less than $53,505?
+Make less than $53,930 in 2017?
 Single or married, with or without children, you likely qualify to get your taxes done free.
 Also, based on your earnings and family situation, you may get extra money back from the Earned Income Tax Credit (EITC).

 SITES by appointment ONLY:

-** Call for appointment starting on January 10, 2017
+Call for an Appointment starting on January 12, 2018

 4322 N. Argonne Road

 Thursday, 1-4 pm

 Closed Feb.
 16 and April 6